▹Model-based systems engineering

 PROxIMA is a tool in which process modeling meets inconsistency management.
 It supports reasoning about inconsistencies between the models in heterogeneous collaborative modeling settings.
 Based on the FTG+PM formalism, the tool provides various facilities for modeling the engineering process along with the properties of the engineered system; and optimizing the process for multiple objectives, most notably: minimal transit time and fully managed inconsistency hotspots.
 More details in my PhD thesis.

-The tool is available as an Eclipse tool from the update site https://istvandavid.com/proxima.
+The tool is available as an Eclipse tool.
+More details, including the update site, on the official website: proximatools.org.

 Between 2012-2016 I was a contributor to the VIATRA project.
 VIATRA is a scalable reactive model transformation framework for the Eclipse platform.
 My core contributions covered the reactive transformation module, and based on this, the complex event processing module, VIATRA-CEP.